iceland101113/weather_app/README.md

 # weather-app

 > An electron-vue project.
-> Input a city name, and you could get current weather there.
+This project build a weather app which could install on computer.
+User could enter a city name to check current weather in it through this app.

 #### Getting Started
 * Set Up and Build App